 Clothed with Power from on High

 There is much speculation in today’s Church concerning the date of Jesus’s return to the earth.
-Little has changed from the Early Church.
+Little has changed.
 This same concern was on the mind and hearts of the early disciples.
 From Acts we read:

 So when they had come together, they asked him, “Lord, is this the time when you will restore the kingdom to Israel?”
 He replied, “It is not for you to know the times or periods that the Father has set by his own authority.
 But you will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:6-8)